 You've got the ring and the partner of your dreams, so now it's time to pop the bubbly and celebrate.
-While you can't go wrong with a classic engagement party, we know you’re looking for a way to make your own celebration unique.
-So we've rounded up tons of unique engagement party ideas that share fun facets of your relationship with your friends and family.
-Whether you’re movie buffs, art aficionados, sports lovers, or just love an excuse to wear a good costume, you'll find plenty of creative engagement party ideas that are guaranteed crowd-pleasers.
+While you can't go wrong with a classic engagement party, we know you’re looking for a way to make your celebration unique.
+To inspire you, we rounded up unconventional engagement party ideas that share fun facets of your relationship with your friends and family.
+Whether you’re movie buffs, art aficionados, sports lovers, or just love any excuse to host a themed event, you'll find plenty of creative engagement party ideas that are guaranteed to be crowd-pleasers.

-Keep scrolling for our list of 55 top engagement party ideas to make your soirée truly next level.
+Keep scrolling for our list of 30 unique engagement party ideas—with tips from experts—to take your celebratory soirée to the next level.

-Rent a projector and turn your engagement into a real-life rom-com with an outdoor movie theater-themed party that's bound to be a box office hit.
+Rent a projector and turn your engagement into a real-life rom-com with an outdoor movie theater-themed party.
 Sunny Ravanbach, president of White Lilac Inc., recommends screening montage edits of your favorite moments as a couple.
 "Also, be sure to have care packages for guests on hand including all the classic cinema treats.
-Think popcorn, Kit Kat bars, Sour Patch Kids, and Twizzlers," he says; and don't forget the 21-and-over beverages either.
+Think popcorn, Kit Kat bars, Sour Patch Kids, and Twizzlers," he says.

 Channel your inner kid and kick off your newly-engaged status with an adults-only disco party at your local roller skating rink.
 Rent out the place, hire a great DJ, and ask everyone to dress in their best '70s look, advises Ravanbach.
 You can't go wrong with classic tunes, retro outfits, pizza, and four-wheeled fun.